 It’s generally accepted that the photographic procedure was introduced in 1839, this date is seen as the birth of photography.
 There were not many early photographs taken in and around the Abertillery district.
-The earliest I have seen is a very old image of Cwmtillery Colliery showing the old wooden headgear and the S.W.C.Co. trucks in the sidings being filled with coal (the image can be seen on this site in the Cwmtillery Colliery section) Messrs Lancaster & Spier took control of the Colliery in 1888 so the image is before that date.
+The earliest I have seen is a very old image of Cwmtillery Colliery showing the old wooden headgear and the S.W.C.Co.
+South Wales Colliery Company trucks in the sidings being filled with coal (the image can be seen on this site in the Cwmtillery Colliery section) Messrs Lancaster & Spier took control of the colliery in 1888 so the image is before that date.

-Professional photography seemed to appear in the late 1880s in the larger towns like Newport and Cardiff with the professional photographers Bevan & Barnaby, No10 Tredegar Place, Baneswell Road, Newport.
-Messrs A & G. Taylor of High Street Arcade, Newport and Messrs Dando & Sons No47 Commercial Road, Newport advertising in papers.
+Professional photography seemed to appear in the late 1880’s in the larger towns like Newport and Cardiff with the professional photographers Bevan & Barnaby, 10 Tredegar Place, Baneswell Road, Newport.
+Messrs A & G. Taylor of High Street Arcade, Newport and Messrs Dando & Sons, 47 Commercial Road, Newport advertising in papers.

-The most common style and sizes of photographs taken and available to purchase were as follows – Carte-De-Visite’s (small size- 2 and a half by 4 and a quarter inches, same size as the Visiting Cards, hence the name) and the Cabinet (a larger size – 4 and a half by 6 and a half inches, for display in Cabinets, hence the name).
-There were other sizes in between and larger.
-These early images were photographed and developed onto thin paper which was then glued to thick card which showed the name of the individual photographers name at the bottom face with the address and other details on the reverse.
+The most common style and sizes of photographs taken and available to purchase were as follows – Carte-de-visite’s (small size- 2 and a half inches by 4 and a quarter inches, same size as the visiting cards, hence the name) and the Cabinet (a larger size – 4 and a half inches by 6 and a half inches, for display in cabinets and such, hence the name).
+There were other sizes in between and larger though they were not as popular.
+These early images were photographed and developed onto thin paper, which was then glued to thick card, the card showed the name of the individual photographers name at the bottom (right) face with the address and other details on the reverse.

 Messrs A. & G. Taylor.

-In March 1890 Messrs A & G. Taylor of High Street, Newport announced they were moving to Wesley Chambers No157 Commercial Street, Newport and that their advertisement stated their business were the “Largest in the World” at that time.
+In March 1890 Messrs A & G. Taylor of High Street, Newport announced they were moving to Wesley Chambers, 157 Commercial Street, Newport and that their advertisement stated their business were the “largest in the world” at that time.

 Mr John Shirvington.